-- Governors monitor whether the school is complying with its funding agreement and teaching a broad and balanced curriculum which includes the required subjects, through school visits and reports made to the T&L Committee or the FGB. - The Leadership Team monitor the curriculum through learning walks, academic reviews, student and staff surveys, student focus groups and conversations in line management meetings. - Subject Team Leaders monitor the way their subject is taught throughout the school through team meetings, monitoring weeks, learning walks and conversations with individual members of their team.
+- Governors monitor whether the school is complying with its funding agreement and teaching a broad and balanced curriculum which includes the required subjects, through school visits and reports made to the Teaching &Learning Committee or the Governing Body. - The Leadership Team monitors the curriculum through learning visits, academic reviews, deep dives, student and staff surveys, student focus groups and conversations in line management meetings. - Subject Team Leaders monitor the way their subject is taught throughout the school through team meetings, monitoring weeks, learning walks and conversations with individual members of their team.
 They also have responsibility for monitoring the way in which resources are stored and managed, including Non Examined Assessment tasks. - Data to be evaluated includes: admission numbers (in and out), exam results, attendance, option trends including STEM, destination choices, etc.